babelouest/glewlwyd/docs/INSTALL.md

 #### Security warning!

-Those scripts create a valid database that allow to use glewlwyd but to avoid potential security issues, you must change the admin password when you first connect to the application.
+Those scripts create a valid database that allow to use glewlwyd.
+But to avoid potential security issues, you must change the admin password when you first connect to the application.

 #### Built-in scope values